MrzAhmadi/EasyDialog/README.md

-# DEPRECATED THIS REPOSITORY IS NOT MAINTAINED
+# DEPRECATED!!!
+THIS REPOSITORY IS NOT MAINTAINED
 # EasyDialog

 A library for easy programming of dialogs on Android .<br/>